 MG Motor delivers more than 500 units of Astor SUV in a single day on Dhanteras

-MG Motor delivers more than 500 units of Astor SUV in a single day on Dhanteras1 min read .
-Updated: 02 Nov 2021, 02:59 PM IST
+MG Motor delivers more than 500 units of Astor SUV in a single day on Dhanteras

 MG Motor has targeted a delivery of 5,000 Astor SUVs to customers by the end of this year.